This is about how to send the right message to a company that is alleged to have willfully endangered the health of workers.

 Willful safety violations are rare; OSHA issues them only when it believes that an “employer either knowingly failed to comply with a legal requirement or acted with plain indifference to employee safety.”
 5

 Understand that, for as serious as this OSHA action is, at this point, these are allegations.
-Fraser will have the chance to prove its conduct is not as bad as alleged, if it wishes to try.
+Fraser will have the chance to prove its conduct is not as bad as alleged if it wishes to try.

 But what if these allegations are proven?
 Or Fraser admits them?
 Is a fine-even a very large one-enough?
 What will it take to get Fraser’s attention?
 What if Fraser’s behavior really is as bad as OSHA has claimed?

 Then there is a serious problem with the culture at Fraser.
 If proven, charges so serious and comprehensive as these-especially within a company that has a track record of failure where worker safety is concerned-would tell us that the people in charge at Fraser should not be running this company.
-Because it is the people in charge at a company that establish its culture.
+Because it is the people in charge of a company that establishes its culture.
 And so at a very basic level, the people running Fraser would be shown to obviously not give a damn for the safety of human beings.

 The health of nearly 200 workers has been threatened; some could suffer life-long consequences from exposure to dangerous chemicals at Fraser.
-In my opinion, that demands a penalty more likely than a fine-even a large fine-to shock Fraser into the recognition that life and health is to be respected.
+In my opinion, that demands a penalty more likely than a fine-even a large fine-to shock Fraser into the recognition that life and health are to be respected.

 That means that the people who run Fraser should have to pay a personal price.
 Specifically: whichever Fraser executives are responsible for worker safety should not be allowed to work at Fraser anymore.
 And criminal charges against them should be seriously considered.
 If you or I so much as run a red light in our car, we can be charged with a crime, including the reckless endangerment of our passengers and others on the road.
 So should it likewise be worthy of a criminal charge if, as OSHA has claimed, Fraser has “willfully” and repeatedly threatened the health of nearly 200 workers by exposing them to toxic chemicals?